jmacc93/MorseTrainerMmaNotebook/README.md

 # MorseTrainerMmaNotebook

-My mathematica notebook trainer for morse code
+This is the mathematica notebook I used to learn morse code